harrisonchiu/FMC-ND/README.md

   - [ ] check if data is overfitted (github.com/trekhleb/machine-learning-octave/tree/master/linear-regression)
 - Assumes ROC is only (or mostly) affected by `ALTITUDE and WEIGHT`
 - Assumes `ALTITUDE and WEIGHT` are completely independent
-- Takes into account that mass is constantly lost from fuel burnt
+- Mass is only lost from fuel burnt (no refilling fuel)

 #### Anomalies
 Data with negative and 0 ROC were omitted because they are anomalies and will not fit with the regression\